Vivek-04022001/documentation/docs/contributing/documentation/index.md

 Contributors to the Plone Documentation may perform one or many roles.

-- **Plone users and developers** use this documentation because it is accurate and actively maintained.
+- **Plone users and developers** use this documentation because it's accurate and actively maintained.
   People in these roles typically contribute minor corrections.
   They should read {doc}`setup-build` and {doc}`myst-reference`.
 - **Authors** create Plone Documentation.